SemahBA/FwordCTF2021/listening?/README.md

 ## Credit

-Credit to [0xMohamedHassan](https://twitter.com/0xMohamedHassan) for the excellent challenge and for his help \o/ !
+Credit to [0xMohamedHassan](https://twitter.com/0xMohamedHassan) for the excellent idea \o/ !

 ## TL;DR